-This rich diversity of communities, wildlife species and habitats in the Blackfoot watershed is compounded by a checkerboard land ownership pattern that dates back to railroad development and settlement of the west.
+This rich diversity of communities, wildlife species and habitats in the Blackfoot watershed is complicated by a checkerboard land ownership pattern that dates back to railroad development and settlement of the west.
 Nearly 10 unique agencies or organizations own and manage land in the Blackfoot, in addition to private landowners.
 This complexity gives rise to the need for a coordinated vision and management approach across the entire landscape.
 While founders of the Blackfoot Challenge recognized the inherent “challenge” in bringing all these partners together, they similarly recognized the opportunity that collaboration presented for the long-term success of the Blackfoot watershed.

 Header photo: Mannix Brothers Ranch